dotnet/csharplang/proposals/improved-interpolated-strings.md

 Both the general pattern and the specific changes for interpolated strings directly converted to `string`s follow the same lowering pattern.
-The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _implicit\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type), and stored into a temp local. `TryFormat` is then repeatedly invoked on that temp, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
-The temp is then evaluated as the result of the expression.
+The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _implicit\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type).
+If the call returned `true`, `TryFormat` is repeatedly invoked on the builder out parameter, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
+Finally, the original method is called, passing the initialized builder in place of the interpolated string expression.

 **Open Question**